rossrobino/ovr/apps/docs/src/server/docs/07-memo.md

 ## Create your own cache

 The `Memo` class can also be utilized outside of the application context if you need to cache across requests.
 It's generally safer to cache per request using `Context.memo`---especially for user specific or sensitive information.
+But if you have a long running server and need to cache public data, you can create a `Memo` outside of the app.

 ```ts
 import { Memo } from "ovr";